 Chicken Stock Concentrate

 • Adjust rack to top position and preheat oven to 425 degrees.
-Wash and dry all produce. • Peel and mince garlic.
-Zest and quarter lemon. • Pat chicken* dry with paper towels. • In a medium bowl, combine Tunisian Spice, half the yogurt, half the garlic, 1 TBSP olive oil, a squeeze of lemon juice, 1 tsp salt, and pepper.
+Wash and dry produce. • Peel and mince garlic.
+Zest and quarter lemon. • Pat chicken* dry with paper towels. • In a medium bowl, combine Tunisian Spice, half the yogurt, half the garlic (you’ll use the rest of the yogurt and garlic later), 1 TBSP olive oil, 1 tsp salt, a squeeze of lemon juice, and pepper.
 (For 4 servings, use 2 TBSP olive oil and 2 tsp salt.)
 Add chicken and turn to coat.
 Set aside to marinate.

 • Trim, peel, and cut carrots on a diagonal into ½-inch-thick pieces.
-Roughly chop pistachios.
 Roughly chop cilantro. • Toss carrots on a baking sheet with a drizzle of olive oil, salt, and a pinch of chili flakes. • Roast on top rack until golden brown and tender, 20-25 minutes.

 • Meanwhile, melt 1 TBSP butter (2 TBSP for 4 servings) in a small pot over medium-high heat.
-Add pistachios and cook, stirring constantly, until lightly browned, 2-4 minutes. • Add couscous and a pinch of salt; cook, stirring, until toasted, 30 seconds. • Stir in stock concentrate and ¾ cup water (1½ cups for 4).
+Add couscous and a pinch of salt; cook, stirring, until toasted, 30 seconds. • Stir in stock concentrate and ¾ cup water (1½ cups for 4).
 Bring to a boil, then cover and reduce heat to low.
-Cook until couscous is tender, 6-8 minutes. • Fluff couscous with a fork; stir in lemon zest and half the cilantro.
+Cook until couscous is tender, 6-8 minutes. • Fluff couscous with a fork; stir in lemon zest to taste.
 Season with salt and pepper.

 • Divide chicken, couscous, and carrots between plates.
-Drizzle chicken with garlic sauce and sprinkle with remaining cilantro and with chili flakes if desired.
+Top chicken with garlic sauce and cilantro; sprinkle with chili flakes if desired.
 Serve with remaining lemon wedges on the side.